apache/airflow/UPDATING.md

 ### Remove gcp_service_account_keys option in airflow.cfg file

-This option has been removed because it is no longer supported by the Google Cloud Platform.
-The new recommended service account keys management method for the GCP platform is [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+This option has been removed because it is no longer supported by the Google Kubernetes Engine.
+The new recommended service account keys for the Google Cloud Platform management method is [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

 ### Removal of airflow.AirflowMacroPlugin class